 Parallel: Allows you to run one or more commands, randomly, from a single trigger.

 Play Sound: Plays a sound.

 Random: Randomly pick another command from a list you define.

 Sequential: Allows you to run one or more commands, in order, from a single trigger.

 Swap Mouse Button: Swaps you left and right mouse buttons.

 Timeout: Times out a user in chat.

-All commands, apart from the swap mouse button and timeout types, can have multiple multiple instances of the command defined.
+All commands, apart from the timeout type, can have multiple multiple instances of the command defined.
 For example you can have an instance of an Input Command which clicks you left mouse button and another which presses the space bar key.

 InstructBot also supports some built-in command types, see here.